 Anaplasmosis in dogs or infectious thrombocytopenia is a disease of bacterial origin.
-Its pathogens are microorganisms that damage the platelets of the animal, which are responsible for blood coagulability.
+Its causative agents are microorganisms that affect the platelets of the animal, which are responsible for blood coagulation.
 This pathology is transmitted not only to dogs, but also to other animals, and insects are carriers of infection.

 - Стадии заболевания и симптоматика 1.
-Stages of the disease and symptomatology
+Stages of the disease and symptoms

 - Диагностирование анаплазмоза у собак 2.
 Diagnosis of anaplasmosis in dogs